clusterBMA: Bayesian model averaging for clustering: Methods

+where $\coloneqq$ indicates `is defined as'.
 Using this approximation of the marginal likelihood in Eq.
 12 and setting equal prior probability for all input models $p(\mathcal{M}_m) = \frac{1}{M}$, we arrive at the following approximation for posterior model probability, substituting in to Eq.
 2:

+While these are the two indices that we recommend due to evidence of their strong performance across a range of algorithms and settings, users of the \textit{clusterBMA} package can select any cluster internal validation index implemented in the \textit{clusterCrit} R package.
+Details on available cluster internal validation indices and their interpretation (e.g. whether to be maximised or minimised) are provided in a previous publication, and in documentation accompanying the package \citep{clusterCrit}.